kairosity/mp3-snapathon/testing.md

 4. Patricia's image "Turtle" will come third with 3 points.

-5. Other expected user points are outlined below in the numbers chart used to keep track of scoring.
+5. Other expected user points are outlined below in the chart used to keep track of scoring.

 ### Test Results: